LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

   AND length_ratio is between 0.5 and 2.2
 ```

-When uncertain, keep the fast caption.
+When in doubt, keep the first caption.
+A missed correction is less harmful

-## Memory/runtime risks
+than replacing readable text with a late hallucination.

+## Cost and failure modes

 Dual-pass may require two loaded Whisper contexts: